ATHAPPAN/solution-rest-webservice-project2/pricing-service/README.md

 ## Instructions

-#### TODOs
+#### TODOs => Completed

-- Convert the Pricing Service to be a microservice.
+- Modify the pom.xml added all dependencies
+- Pricing Service has been converted into microservices by Creating  project with the Eureka server at the port 8761 by configuring appropriate application.properties and POM.xml
-- Add an additional test to check whether the application appropriately generates a price for a given vehicle ID
+- Added an additional test to check whether the application appropriately generates a price for a given vehicle ID

 #### Run the code